Make-School-Courses/CS-1.3-Core-Data-Structures/README.md

 ### Coding Modules

-Each lesson will have an associated module consisting of review, conceptual, and coding activities.
+Each lesson will have an associated module consisting of review, conceptual, and coding activities as well as interview prep related to the topic.
 At the end of each week you will turn your module work into gradescope for feedback and a score.

 ### Technical Article